missing-user/missing-user/README.md

 # Hi, I’m missing-user! 👋

-A **physics student** and **software developer** from Germany.
-I love building simulations, games and electronics projects - especially anything visual and interactive!
+I'm a **computational physicist** from Germany.
+I love building simulations, games, and electronics projects — especially anything visual and interactive!

 ## You can find most of my current projects on [jurasic.dev](https://jurasic.dev/)